RagedUnicorn/tf-aws-rg-base/README.md

 The first step that needs to be done is to create the S3 bucket backend for this repository

-Application `ragedunciorn_base` will create an S3 bucket that is then subsequently used by other applications as a backend to store the terraform state.
+Application `ragedunciorn_backend` will create an S3 bucket that is then subsequently used by other applications as a backend to store the terraform state.

 ```
 cd ragedunciorn_base